awlck/MultiplayerHardcore/README.md

 ### `timeOfPlay`
 Schedule for when players should be allowed onto the server.
 Possible values for each day are `open` (all day), `closed` (all day), or a time span like `16:30-22:00`.
-If the ending time is before the beginning, it is interpreted to be on the next day, i.e. writing `FRIDAY: 16:30-02:00` would open the server starting fridays at 16:30hrs (4:30pm) until saturday at 02:00hrs (2am).
+If the ending time is before the beginning, it is interpreted to be on the next day, e.g. writing `FRIDAY: 16:30-02:00` would open the server starting fridays at 16:30hrs (4:30pm) until saturday at 02:00hrs (2am).
 All times are interpreted as server local time.